Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     </tr>
   </table>

-   ### DNS lookups ###{#DASH_Ingest_DNS_Lookups}
+   ### DNS Lookups ###{#DASH_Ingest_DNS_Lookups}

     DNS lookup requirements are defined in the general protocol requirements section [[#general]].

-   ### Ingest source identification ###{#DASH_Ingest_Publisher_Identification}
+   ### Ingest Source Identification ###{#DASH_Ingest_Publisher_Identification}

-    1. The [=Ingest source=] SHOULD include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all allowed HTTP messages.
-The Receiving entity MAY log the received User-Agent, along with other relevant HTTP Header data to facilitate troubleshooting.
+    1. The [=ingest source=] SHOULD include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all allowed HTTP messages.
+The receiving entity can log the received User-Agent, along with other relevant HTTP Header data to facilitate troubleshooting.

-   ### Additional Failure behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}
+   ### Additional Failure Behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}

    The following items defines additional behavior of an ingest source when encountering certain error responses from the receiving entity.

     1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or
-         5xx response when attempting to POST content to the [=Receiving entity=], it MUST
+         5xx response when attempting to POST content to the [=receiving entity=], it MUST

          1a.
 For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry as defined in [general](#general).

          1b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
-After it reaches the media object duration value, the [=Ingest source=] MUST continue with the next media object, and update the manifest object with a discontinuity marker appropriate for the protocol format.
+After it reaches the media object duration value, the [=ingest source=] MUST continue with the next media object, and update the manifest object with a discontinuity marker appropriate for the protocol format.
 To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 The reason for this is to maintain an archive without discontinuity in case the stream is played back at a later time.
          Once a media object is successfully uploaded, the ingest source SHOULD update the corresponding manifest object to reflect the now available media object.
-Note that many HLS clients do not like changes to manifest files, such as removing a previously present discontinuity, so this should only be applied for MPEG DASH manifests.
+Note that many HLS clients do not like changes to manifest files, such as removing a previously present discontinuity, so this should only be applied for DASH manifests.

     2. Upon receipt of an HTTP 403 or 400 error, the ingest source MAY be configured to NOT retry sending the fragments, hence
           N will be 0, as descrbed in [general](#general).

-   ## HLS specific requirements ##{#HLS_Ingest_specific_requirements}
+   ## HLS-Specific Requirements ##{#HLS_Ingest_specific_requirements}

-   ### File extensions and mime-types  ###{#HLS_file_extensions_and_mime_types}
+   ### File Extensions and MIME Types  ###{#HLS_file_extensions_and_mime_types}

-   When ingesting prepared HLS content, the Ingest Source MUST:
+   When ingesting prepared HLS content, the ingest source MUST:

     1. MUST use a .m3u8 file extension for master and variant playlists.
     2. SHOULD use a .key file extension for any keyfiles posted to the receiving entity for client delivery.